Back to All Events

 Secure your place!

-The course leverages internationally recognised standards such as ISO 19870, ISO 14044, ISO 14067 and the GHG Protocol, as frameworks to support learning, emphasizing practical implementation over theoretical complexity.
+Over four 1.5-hour modules (totalling 6 hours over two days), participants will explore tools, standards, and methodologies aligned with ISO 19870, ISO 14067, ISO 14044, and the GHG Protocol.
 Through engaging discussions, hands-on group exercises, and collaborative analysis, participants will gain practical skills to navigate hydrogen carbon accounting, uncover opportunities for innovation, and drive meaningful improvements in their projects and organisations.

 • Understand the role of carbon accounting in hydrogen market dynamics.